 “Nah.
 Company gives us these piece-of-crap GPS’s that if you put in 1 Bearwood Lane it would prob’ly point to somewhere in North Dakota.”

-Jeremy grinned.
+Jeremy laughed.
 “My guess is you’re looking for 1427,” he said and pointed toward the intersection at Brighton Way.
 “It’s about five houses down the street that way and on this side.
 It’s the only house around here that’s been for sale, so I’d guess somebody bought it and are moving in.”

 As if what Jeremy had said caused it to happen, a woman came jogging up the street and called out to the driver, “Hello, hello!
 Our house is back this way.”
 She waved her arm pointing down the street.